barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/API.md

     }
   }
   ```
-  `docType` defaults to `"charter"` and selects the prompt/schema pair. `attachments` can omit `text` because uploads are pre-processed elsewhere; only lightweight metadata is forwarded. `seed` should contain the current draft so the extractor can retain known values and fill gaps.
+  `docType` defaults to `"charter"` and selects the prompt/schema pair. `attachments` must include a `text` excerpt (up to ~20k characters are considered) so the extractor can build context; additional metadata like `mimeType` or `name` is optional but encouraged. `voice` should be an array of transcript events with `text` (and optionally `timestamp` in milliseconds) in the order they were captured. `seed` should contain the current draft so the extractor can retain known values and fill gaps.
 - **Response** – JSON object whose keys align with `templates/charter.schema.json` (falls back to `{ "result": "…" }` when parsing fails).
 - **Notes**
   - Prepends the system prompt from `templates/extract_prompt.txt` (or other doc-type templates) before requesting structured data from OpenAI.